Montgomery County Drug Lawyer

 The drug wars have been immensely destructive in Maryland and nationwide, with drug arrests largely responsible for the U.S. having the highest incarceration rate in the world.
 If you are arrested, you do not have to become another person whose life was altered by misguided drug policies.
 Contact a Montgomery County drug lawyer today for help minimizing the harm of your charges when faced with crimes like that of possession, manufacturing, or intent to distribute.

 In 2013, 48,938 people were arrested for drug crimes in the state of Maryland according to the annual Uniform Crime Report.
 A total of 3,276 of the defendants who were arrested lived in Montgomery County.
 There were 2.7 percent more drug arrests over the course of 2013 as compared with the prior year.
 In many cases, those arrested commit relatively low-level crimes like possession of drugs.
-However, regardless of how serious or minimal you believe your charges to be, a Montgomery County drug lawyer can work to minimize the impact of those charges on your personal life and your bank account.
+However, regardless of how serious or minimal you believe your charges to be, a MoCo drug lawyer can work to minimize the impact of those charges on your personal life and your bank account.

 Maryland Controlled Substances Laws

 - Schedule I substances are listed in Maryland Code Section 5-402.